What Does it Take to Be a Psychiatrist?

 - Medical Doctor (MD)

-In the United States, there were 27,500 jobs for Psychiatrist in 2016.
+In 2016, there was an estimated number of 27,500 jobs in the United States for Psychiatrist.
 New jobs are being produced at a rate of 11.3% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Psychiatrist by 2026.
 Due to new job openings and attrition, there will be an average of 1,100 job openings in this field each year.

 The states with the most job growth for Psychiatrist are Arizona, Colorado, and Arkansas.
 Watch out if you plan on working in Rhode Island, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.